 There is usually a letter or an assay that goes with your application, where you have to explain why you want to go to chemistry grad school.
 It helps to be specific and write in how you are excited about total synthesis/asymmetric methodology/transition metal catalyzed reactions, and you chose it because at your previous industry research job you worked on such and such project, etc.

 It would also help you if you could get a scholarship – the chemistry grad schools in US typically provide their own funding for applicants that could not get outside scholarship (but they then make them to teach undergrad classes and score the exams for it), but even the richest schools are more excited about the applicant that brings in the outside scholarship money.
-So you should find out what is available to you and apply for scholarships in advance. (please don’t do a student loan, I think its a bad choice for a chemist.)
+So you should find out what is available to you and apply for scholarships in advance. (please don’t take a student loan, I think its a bad choice for a chemist.)

 Milkshake can u suggest me a good method to make 15% NaOCl solution.
 When it was attempted with 40% NaOH solution and Cl2 gas at -5 degree, Cl2 was passed over 4 to 5 h i could at the maximum get 4 to 6 % NaOCl solution.
 Is there any thing more to get a 15% solution.
 Your expert comment is appreiated.